GroGz/udemy-react-guide/Components.md

 }
 ```

-Those proporties can be removed from other files as Expenses.css and ExpenseItem.css
+Those properties can be removed from other files as Expenses.css and ExpenseItem.css

 ```js
 import "./Card.css";